wader/fq/doc/usage.md

 ![fq demo](display_json.svg)

-In the next few examples we select out the first "edit list" box in an mp4 file, it's a list of which part of media track to be included during playback, and displays it in various ways.
+In the next few examples we select out the first "edit list" box in an mp4 file, it's a list of which part of the media track to be included during playback, and displays it in various ways.

 Default if not explicitly used `display` will only show the root level:

 ![fq demo](display_decode_value.svg)

-First row shows ruler with byte offset into the line and jq path for the value.
+First row shows a ruler with byte offset into the line and jq path for the value.

 The columns are:
 - Start address for the line.
 For example we see that `type` starts at `0xd60`+`0x09`.
-- Hex repersenation of input bits for value.
+- Hex representation of input bits for value.
 Will show the whole byte even if the value only partially uses bits from it.
 - ASCII representation of input bits for value.
 Will show the whole byte even if the value only partially uses bits from it.
 - Tree structure of decoded value, symbolic value and description.